"Someone heard us?" Saché's voice dropped down to a whisper. The grenades can be stopped, she reminded herself. We can hold out here if we need to.

 Saché took a deep breath.
 “All right,” she said, “Break for it!”

 The handmaidens leapt, tripping and falling and bumping over each other in their haste.
 Saché had to pull herself up twice before she stumbled in with the others into the deserted barn.
-They bumped into then collapsed again wooden crates, feeling their way around in the darkness, their relief not needing to be spoken of.
+They bumped into, then collapsed against wooden crates, feeling their way around in the darkness.
 “What’s in here?”
 Saché asked, panting.

 “Flax and weeds,” gasped Losté.
 “Nothing of use to us, unfortunately.”